Smooth quotients of principally polarized abelian varieties: Introduction

 This article can be seen as a continuation of the article \cite{ALA} by the same authors where abelian varieties that have a finite group of automorphisms with smooth quotient are characterized.
 The addition of a polarization to the study of smooth quotients throws a non-trivial extra ingredient into the mix and will allow us to study the problem in a moduli-theoretic context.

 Our first main result (Theorem \ref{main thm}) states the following:

 \begin{theorem} Let $(A,\Theta)$ be a principally polarized abelian variety.
-Then there exists $G\leq \text{Aut}(A,\Theta)$ such that $A/G$ is smooth if and only if $(A,\Theta)$ is the product of principally polarized elliptic curves along with a principally polarized abelian variety that comes from what we call the \textit{standard construction} (see Section \ref{standard}). \end{theorem}
+Then there exists a non-trivial subgroup $G\subseteq\aut(A,\Theta)$ such that $A/G$ is smooth if and only if $(A,\Theta)$ is the product of principally polarized elliptic curves and a principally polarized abelian variety that comes from what we call the \textit{standard construction}. \end{theorem}

+The basic blocks of our standard construction (see Section \ref{standard} for details) are self-products of an elliptic curve with a natural action of the symmetric group $S_{g+1}$ that comes from its standard representation, and are equipped with a non-principal $S_{g+1}$-invariant polarization $\Xi_g$.
+The standard construction takes a product of such varieties, as well as an auxiliary polarized abelian variety, and yields a principally polarized abelian variety that is isogenous to the whole product and admits a smooth quotient.

+We are able to give a moduli-theoretic interpretation of the situation as well (see Section \ref{sec moduli}).
+For $g_1,\ldots,g_r,n\in\mathbb{Z}_{\geq0}$ we define a morphism

+where $g=n+z+\sum_{i=1}^sg_i$, $z$ is the number of $g_i$'s equal to 0, $\mathcal{X}(m)$ is the modular curve $\mathbb{H}/\Gamma(m)$ and $\mathcal{A}_n^D$ is the moduli space of polarized abelian varieties of dimension $n$ and type $D$ along with some extra data (where $D$ depends on the $g_i$), whose image consists of principally polarized abelian varieties admitting a smooth quotient.
+Theorem \ref{moduli} rephrases our main theorem by stating that a principally polarized abelian variety admits a smooth quotient if and only if it lies in the image of one of these morphisms.
+When $g_i>0$ for all $i$, the image of $\Phi_{g_1,\ldots,g_r,n}$ corresponds to varieties that come from the standard construction described above, and we prove (Proposition \ref{prop standard irred}) that for a very general element in the image of this morphism, its theta divisor is irreducible.\\
-The previous description lets us give a moduli-theoretic interpretation of such polarized abelian varieties (Theorem \ref{moduli}), and we prove (Theorem \ref{thm irred of Theta}) that for a very general principally polarized abelian variety coming from the standard construc\-tion, its theta divisor is irreducible.
-Since Jacobian varieties are a special case of irreducible principally polarized abelian varieties, it is then natural to ask what Jacobians have smooth quotients.

-With a little more work we are able to classify all smooth quotients of Jacobian varieties by groups of automorphisms that come from automorphisms of the curve in question.
-The classification we obtain for Jacobian varieties is the following:
+Since Jacobians are a special case of irreducible principally polarized abelian varieties, it is then natural to ask what Jacobians have smooth quotients.
+With a little more work we are able to classify all smooth quotients of Jacobians by groups of automorphisms that come from automorphisms of the curve in question.
+The classification we obtain for Jacobians is the following:

 \begin{theorem} Let $X$ be a smooth projective curve of genus $g$ and let $G$ be a (non-trivial) group of automorphisms of $X$.
 Then $J_X/G$ is smooth if and only if one of the following holds: \begin{enumerate} \item $g\leq 1$; \item $g=2$, $G\cong\mathbb{Z}/2\Z$ and $X\to X/G$ ramifies at two points. \item $g=3$, $G\cong\mathbb{Z}/2\Z$ and $X\to X/G$ is \'etale. \end{enumerate} \end{theorem}